Quick Stats

 - Building and operating Homeplace Hospital

-- School-based dental health programs
+- School-based dental health programmes

 - Operation of Buckhorn Children's Center in Perry County